WoTTsecurity/wott-io/_posts/2019-07-15-mosquitto-mqtt.md

     -v /opt/wott/certs:/opt/wott/certs:ro \
     wott-mqtt-client
 ```
-If you do not know your IP address, you can obtain this through `ip addr show` or `sudo ifconfig` and the value corresponds to the `inet` value of `ens33`.
+If you do not know your IP address, you can obtain this through `ip addr show` or `sudo ifconfig` and the value corresponds to the `inet` value.
 Alternatively, you can get the value for the specific port you are using (in this case port 8883) through `ip route get 8.8.8.3`.
 Make sure you do this on your *server* device.

 The subscriber should now be running.
 As there are no messages being published, you will not see anything on the terminal yet.
 To end the process use `CTRL + C`.